 Step 4: Post the listing, and that’s it!
 You’ve successfully relisted on Mercari.

-This manually Mercari relisting process is fine for a relist or two, but it isn’t really practical for bulk relists (which are a must-have if you’re a serious seller with a sizable inventory).
+This manual Mercari relisting process is fine for a relist or two, but it isn’t really practical for bulk relists (which are a must-have if you’re a serious seller with a sizable inventory).

 Think about it.
 If relisting a single Mercari listing manually takes 10 minutes, then just six relists are enough to eat up an hour of your time.
 If you were to relist 10 or 20 listings?
 That would be hours worth of time wasted; hours that would have been better spent on business strategy.